kubernetes-retired/contrib/mungegithub/README.md

 * Create the service which is of type NodePort.
 * Finally, update the ingress.yaml with the new URL and the new service to point to.
 * Apply changes to the running ingress instance.

+### Commands for Communicating with the Bot

+Github contributors and reviewers can communicate with the mungebot by commenting on a PR with the following commands entered alone in the text field.
+Note the forward slash preceding the text.

+1. **/lgtm** : applies the lgtm label
+2. **/lgtm-cancel** : removes a previously applied lgtm label